ja88a/vrfs-go-merkletree/README.md

 3 main components have been implemented:
 1. The VRFS API Service - The core component of this protocol, exposing a gRPC API
-2. A basic File Storage service exposing a gRPC API to batch upload files and download them individually, or get the list of stored files' hashes
+2. A basic File Storage service exposing a gRPC API to batch upload files and download them individually.
+It also supports the retrieval of the stored files' hashes
 3. A CLI client to execute the 2 main upload and download operations, along with MerkleProof-based file hash verifications